How the translation telephone game works

 Is my text stored?

-Anonymous translations are not stored beyond what is needed to serve the request and perform troubleshooting.
-If you create an account, you can optionally save translations to your profile — those are stored so you can access them later.
+Anonymous translations are not stored beyond what is needed to serve the request.
+If you create an account, you can optionally save translations to your profile.

 How many translations can I do?